 Eligibility and Exemption

-Diploma holders from any of the five local polytechnics and A level graduates are welcome to apply.
+Diploma holders from any of the five local polytechnics, A level / IB Diploma graduates, and holders of equivalent Year 12 qualifications are welcome to apply.

 Subject to approval, diploma applicants may be granted module exemptions, based on the modules taken during their diploma.

 - Tuition fees shown are the total cost for completion of studies, based on the minimum credits required to graduate.

 - Singapore Citizens and Permanent Residents fees are exclusive of GST and subsidised by the Ministry of Education.